SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch6.md

    ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202022-07-20%2007-51-00.png)

+   You may note that the top most area stores cmd arguments and environment variables, that's where `av` and `environ` point to.

    > size(1) command can list the size of text, initialized-data and bss segments

 6. Virtual memory exploits a property that is typical of most